December 1, 1991: The day Guy Forget beat Pete Sampras to give France their first Davis Cup title since 1932

 The pressure was high, and in the first set, both players relied on their serves and it went to a tiebreak.
 Sampras obtained a set point at 6-5, but Forget saved it with an ace and two points later, he took the first, 7-6.
 The American managed to win the second set, but, overwhelmed by pressure and struggling to return Forget’s serve (17 aces), he was outclassed in the next two sets, 6-3, 6-4.
 Straight after the match point, the Frenchman collapsed, overwhelmed by emotion, while his captain jumped over the net to hug him.
 Leconte couldn’t stop crying, while Forget told the audience that it was the “most beautiful day of his life”.
 The entire French team ended up dancing on court to a tune by Noah, “Saga Africa”.

-Of course, Sampras was not as excited about life after this awful weekend.
-In 2009, in his autobiography, A Champion’s mind, this is how he would recall the event: “The explanation for this disaster seems simple.
+Of course, Sampras was not as enthusiastic looking back on his own weekend.
+In 2009, in his autobiography, A Champion’s Mind, this is how he would recall the event: “The explanation for this disaster seems simple.
 I was the wrong man for the job.
-And to this day, whenever anyone brings up that tie in Lyon, I just shrug, grin, and tell them “Wrong man for the job”.
+And to this day, whenever anyone brings up that tie in Lyon, I just shrug, grin, and tell them ‘Wrong man for the job’.
 I don’t want to blame (Tom) Gorman (the USA captain), or anyone else, but the one thing that was painfully clear by the end of the final against France was that Pete Sampras, a raw youth, was completely unprepared for the demands of Davis Cup play.
 He was the wrong man for the job.”

 The 1991 Davis Cup title would remain as one the most memorable achievements in the history of French sport.
 In 1996, the French team, with Noah as the captain and Forget playing in doubles, would win the Davis Cup again, defeating Sweden in the final.
 Forget would later triumph in the competition as the captain, in Australia, in 2001.
 France would then go 16 years without the title, until 2017, after Noah was called back to lead the team.